justin-p/hugo-testing/content/cheatsheets/programming/python/index.md

 # draft : true
 ### Used for ordering your content in lists.
 Lower weight gets higher precedence.
 So content with lower weight will come first.
 ### 0 does nothing !
-weight : 0
+weight: 0
 ### Used to tag content.
 By default this is inherited using cascading from _index.md files
 ### Only set of you want to overwrite these inherited values.
 # tags : [""]
 ### a map of Front Matter keys whose values are passed down to the page’s descendants unless overwritten by self or a closer ancestor’s cascade.
 cascade:
-    tags: ['Python']
+  tags: ["Python"]
 ---

 ## Python